 Five Reasons Your Brain LOVES Junk Food and How To Break The Habit

 The desire to stop a junk food habit is one shared by many millions of people.
-Unfortunately, they don’t realize how many billions of dollars food manufacturers have invested to find out exactly what the brain loves us to eat!
+Unfortunately, they don’t realize that billions of dollars are invested by food manufacturers to find out exactly what the brain loves us to eat!
 And they know that each time the brain tastes something it loves, it releases tiny amounts of dopamine, a ‘feel good’ brain messenger that is released when we drink coffee, have sex or use illegal drugs.
-So, there are some very powerful reasons why junk food habits are challenging to break.
-However, when we know what the brain loves about junk food, we can help to fool it into loving healthier foods, and wean ourselves off the junk!
+So, there are very powerful reasons why junk food habits are challenging to break.
+However, when we know what the brain loves about junk food, you can fool it into loving healthier foods, and wean yourself off junk food!
 Here’s why it’s so hard to break the junk food habit:

 1 - The brain loves food that has a ‘Powerful Contrast’